- NNHS Newsletter -

 Although depression affects children and adults across all social spectrums, the CDC report revealed that it is more common in women, baby boomers, blacks and those who live in poverty.
 Of those who are depressed, over 80 percent report an impaired ability to get things done at work and at home and difficulty interacting normally with others.

-The study also revealed that only 29 percent of individuals affected by depression sought help from a mental health professional in the past year and of those with very severe only 39 percent had sought treatment.
+The study also revealed that only 29 percent of individuals affected by depression sought help from a mental health professional in the past year and of those with very severe symptoms of depression only 39 percent had sought treatment.

 With millions of Americans, young and old, facing depression these statistics are truly astronomical.
 If seven out of 10 Americans affected by depression refuse to seek help, we are facing a serious health care crisis.
 But unlike heart disease, cancer or obesity, this crisis is largely ignored.
 The American health care system simply is not adequately addressing the real problems of depression.
 Reimbursement for care is woefully inadequate and many physicians are too quick to prescribe pills and medications without addressing the root causes.